Aadil29/Voice-Auth-DF-System/README.md

 ```bash
 echo > authentication-system-with-df-detection/.env.local
 ```
 Populate it with the necessary Firebase and email environment variables.
-These are not included in the repo for security reasons.These will be sent via secure communication
+These are not included in the repo for security reasons.These will be sent via secure communication(Will be in the packaged submmsion).